 Returning for a second to Jon Hamm, I love the motto of Mad Men creator Matt Weiner's: "Subtext is Pleasure".
 I was keen that the dialogue in Time Spanner should also sound pretty natural, organic even, leaving as many jokes unsaid as possible if that make sense, jokes that would appear more in the performing than in the reading.
-The problem with this of course is that commissioners read scripts, they don't perform them.
-They read them once, if that, and even if by some miracle they do correctly interpret every nuance and fluff, the actors who end up having to perform the thing will only be spending an afternoon with these words, there's no learning time, let alone rehearsal time, it's not bloody Shakespeare, so you do have to make it absolutely clear why people are saying what they're saying on that first read.
-It was David who suggested the solution.
-Stage directions.
-Put the subtext in the stage directions.
+The problem with this of course is that commissioners don't perform scripts, they read them.
+They read them once, if that, and even if by some miracle they do correctly interpret every nuance and scripted fluff, the actors who end up having to perform the thing only get to spend an afternoon with it, there's no learning time, let alone rehearsal time - it's not bloody Shakespeare - and so the writer has to make it absolutely clear why people are saying what they're saying on that first read.
+It was David who suggested the blindingly obvious solutions: stage directions.
 Here's a tiny example:

 All David's ideas were good.
 Here I think he's suggesting John be given a stool...

 I wanted - as we all want - something basically normal but a little unfortunate.
 The words "Martin Gay" came up in conversation eight years ago and I thought: Oo, bingo!
-It wasn't until two years into the drafting that I realised I'd plumped for exactly the same name John had already chosen for his own feckless sitcom hero in "Cabin Pressure".
-This might be why nobody in the episode ever actually addresses my character as just "Martin" though.
+It wasn't until two years into drafting that I realised I'd plumped for exactly the same name John had already chosen for his own feckless sitcom hero in "Cabin Pressure", which is why nobody in the episode ever actually addresses my character as "Martin".

 London!
 Secret weapon.
 Gareth always said Gabbie was the key...